-Posted Under (Document Cameras in Business, APPLICATION, All Applications, All Products) by ipevoblog on 01-06-2011
+Posted Under (Document Cameras in Business, All Products, APPLICATION, All Applications) by ipevoblog on 01-06-2011

 One of the advantages of the Point 2 View USB Document Camera is that it does not need its own light source, unlike overhead projectors or certain types of other document cameras.
 However, there may be times when you need to operate in a low-light environment.
 These scenarios include a darkened presentation room when visibility of the viewing screen is most important, or demonstrations of devices with LCD screens, such as smartphones or the iPad.